staging-951d-madcitymultimedia/postman-docs/src/pages/docs/developer/postman-api/intro-api.md

 ### SCIM

-The [SCIM API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-842bb61b-7d6f-4ed0-832b-921e1d08fb43) supports [SCIM](https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management) (System for Cross-domain Identity Management), which enables you to automate the provisioning of your team.
+The [SCIM API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-842bb61b-7d6f-4ed0-832b-921e1d08fb43) supports [SCIM](/docs/administration/scim-provisioning/scim-provisioning-overview/) (System for Cross-domain Identity Management), which enables you to automate the provisioning of your team.
 You can deploy Postman at scale across your organization and control access to it with your identity provider.
 You can use these endpoints to integrate your onboarding process and automatically provision users and groups.

 ### API security and governance

-The [API Security API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-1641318b-f1d5-499b-b295-fc31276f1125) enables you to manage your API’s security by running security checks and validating your API governance rules.
+The [API Security API](https://www.postman.com/postman/workspace/postman-public-workspace/folder/12959542-1641318b-f1d5-499b-b295-fc31276f1125) enables you to manage your API’s security by running security checks and tracking your API definition's governance and security rule violations.
 For example, you can use the [API definition security validation endpoint](https://www.postman.com/postman/workspace/postman-public-workspace/request/12959542-784ec244-5899-4c69-bab9-c6982e137076) to validate an OpenAPI definition.
-If everything is OK, you can use it to publish a new version of your API.
+You can also use it to publish a new version of your API.

 ### Audit logs